GaoOufan/EF-SDK-v5/README.md

    About eForms SDK
 ======================
 Development of online systems frontend and backend, convenient and fast, full of accessories:
-* Convenient develop Single Page Applications and systems.
+* Convenient develop Single Page Applications and whole systems.
 * EF supply all needed tools for everything you want to do.
-* EF is a single JS light weight file (&lt;200k original size, &lt;100k when zipped)
+* EF is a very light JS package which does not require installation, nor special environment! (<200k original size, <100k when zipped)
+* We have built-in set of controls that can simply do ALL what you need!
+* Flexible styling and configuration without headache as it is very simple!
 * Responsive
 * Convenient to use on mobile devices
 * No dependenties